 Our community is located at the end of a quiet cul-de-sac on the outskirts of Belfast and consists of thirty-six individual units configured as duplexes, triplexes, and a quad arranged around a large common green.
 A pedestrian path winds through the heart of the community, providing a safe space for neighbors to stroll and children to play.
 The neighborhood’s layout provides for both individual space and casual social interaction.
 The houses contain all the features of conventional homes, but because we also have access to extensive common facilities they feel “bigger than they are.”

 The common house is the social center of community life.
-We have a large dining room and kitchen, a children’s room, two guest suites, office space, a laundry, a root cellar, and several adjust spaces used for meetings or just lounging about.
+We have a large dining room and kitchen, a children’s room, two guest suites, office space, a laundry, a root cellar, and several adjunct spaces used for meetings or just lounging about.

 The concept of bofællesskab